Skip to contents

 X(3) = IC3

-Specify the bioavailability term, if present.
-Use the form FA(.) = expression, where "." is the input number.
+Bioavailability for any bolus input can be changed from the default value of 1.
+Use a list called “fa”, comprised of unnamed character elements, where each line is of the form “FA[.] = expression”, and “.” is the input number.
 Primary and secondary variables and covariates may be used in the expression, as can conditional statements in Fortran code.
-An "&" continuation prefix is not necessary in this block for any statement, although if present, will be ignored.
+An “&” continuation prefix is not necessary in this block for any statement, although if present, will be ignored.

 #Fa